 Resident Sentiment Indexes

-- Islanders are also very likely to be opposed to welcoming visitors from “other countries” with 65% indicating they are “strongly opposed” and an additional 18% stating they are “somewhat opposed”.
+- Islanders are also very likely to be opposed to welcoming visitors from “other countries” with 71% indicating they are strongly opposed and an additional 16% stating they are somewhat opposed.

 Level of Comfort Towards Travelling

-– Islanders’ level of comfort travelling “to other parts of my province” increased from 91% during Wave 1 to 97% during Wave 5.
+– 79% indicated they are very comfortable travelling “to other parts of my province” (up from 59% during Wave 1).

-- Islanders remain largely uncomfortable with travelling outside of the Atlantic bubble.
+- Islanders appear very likely to be uncomfortable with travelling outside of the Atlantic bubble.

-– 17% indicated they are comfortable travelling to “other parts of Canada” (up from 14% during Wave 4), 71% indicated they are uncomfortable.
-Mean scores for this “level of comfort” index continues to improve each Wave but only marginally.
+– 14% indicated they are comfortable travelling to “other parts of Canada”, 80% indicated they are uncomfortable.

-– Almost all Islanders indicated that they are “very uncomfortable” travelling to the “United States” (88%).
+– Almost all Islanders are very uncomfortable travelling to the “United States” (95%).

 Level of Comfort Towards Activities

-- Wave 5 results indicate a positive trend in the level of comfort towards:
+- Wave 2 results indicate a positive shift in comfort towards:

-– “Staying overnight at fixed-roof accommodations” – 76% indicated they were comfortable with this activity versus 68% during Wave 1.
+– “Staying overnight at paid campgrounds” – 65% indicated they were comfortable with this activity versus 58% during Wave 1.

-- The “availability of a COVID-19 vaccine” remains the most significant factor to improve visitor confidence (81%).
-This has been consistently followed by “the number of active COVID-19 cases is declining in the area I am interested in visiting” (62%) and “a treatment for COVID-19 is available” (60%).
+- The availability of a COVID-19 vaccine remains as the most significant factor to improve visitor confidence (82%).
+This is followed by “a treatment for COVID-19 is available” at 57%.

 COVID-19’s Affect on Your Next Holiday and Destination Attributes